Free Tracked Postage For Orders Over £60 (Excluding Bumblebee Colonies & Product Subscriptions)

 How Do I Apply The Ladybird Larvae?

-Alternatively, release the larvae over Aphid hotspots by cutting open the sachet and gently brushing the larvae out directly onto your plants.
+Release the larvae into Aphid hotspots by cutting open the sachet and gently pouring the larvae directly onto your plants.
+You can also apply each larvae individually with the aid of a paintbrush, or use our Distribution Boxes.

 Full instructions will be provided on delivery.